griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

                             Output: [Displaying Image: image_artifact_231217060336_570j.png]
 ```

 See how it now gives us the name of the image?
 This is exactly what we need, except it's not the _full path_.
-Remember in the `ImageGenerationTask` we're specifyin the `output_dir`.
+Remember in the `ImageGenerationTask` we're specifying the `output_dir`.
 We should be sure to include this as well.

 Let's add some more context to the task, providing the `output_dir`.
 We'll also create a variable earlier in our code for the `output_dir` so we only need to define it once.